 The court found the owner guilty of unauthorised construction works and ordered a large fine.

-Planning regulations ruled out retrospective permission for some of the constructions (because the property was not within a constructible zone), and most had to be demolished.
+Planning regulations ruled out retrospective permission for some of the constructions (because the property was not within a area zoned for construction), and most had to be demolished.

 Fines, legal costs, and back-taxes came to over €400,000, but the final cost of the episode resulted in a total financial loss to the owner of the property of several million euros due to demolition costs and a loss in the value of the property.